Karma yoga: Bhagavad Gita

-Therefore, without being attached to the results of activities, one should act as a matter of duty, for by working without attachment one attains the Supreme.

 Other Hindu texts

 The earliest texts that are forerunners of the karma yoga ideas in the Bhagavad Gita are the ancient Upanishads, such as the Brihadaranyaka Upanishad.
 Other Vedic texts as well as post-Vedic literature of the Mimamsa school of Hindu philosophy mention karma marga, but these contextually refer to the path of rituals.
 According to Raju, the Mimamsa ideas, though orthodox, were the fertile grounds on which the later ideas of Karma yoga developed.

 Karma yoga is discussed in many other Hindu texts.
 For example, the section 11.20 of the Bhagavata Purana states that there are only three means to spiritual liberation: jnana yoga (knowledge), karma yoga (action) and bhakti yoga (devotion).
 Those who are of philosophical bent, prefer the "knowledge path".
 Those who are inclined to productive application of arts, skills and knowledge, prefer the "karma path".
 Those who prefer emotional connection, prefer the "devotional path".
 These three paths overlap, with different relative emphasis.

 Discussions on Karma yoga are also found in chapter 33 of Narada Purana.

-Later, new movements within Hinduism added raja yoga as the fourth spiritual path, but this is not universally accepted as distinct to other three.

 Karma yoga versus Kriya yoga

-According to Constance Jones and James Ryan, karma yoga is "yoga of action" while kriya yoga is "yoga of ritual action".
-Kriya yoga is found in tantric texts, and believed by its practitioners to activate chakra and energy centers in the body.
-In that sense, kriya yoga is a subset of karma yoga.
+While karma yoga is delineated as the "yoga of action," kriya yoga is the "yoga of ritual action".
+Kriya yoga is found in tantric texts, and believed by its practitioners to activate chakra and energy centers in the body through disciplined breathing practices.